-Interview with Dan Fur – Dan Fur is an Ambient Synthesist (gun to my head and I had to classify).
+Interview with Musician Dan Fur – Part of the Explore Independent Unsigned Artists Series – Dan Fur is an Ambient Synthesist (gun to my head and I had to classify) and one heck of an underground electronic musician.
 His material is enchanting, intriguing and not exactly associated with the unfortunate connotation of “dour” which ambient tunes tend to receive.
 Dan’s music is reminiscent of a long contemplative wander down a cylindrical tunnel.
 The difference here, is that there is a light at the end of it.
 Thought-provoking, nuanced and always worthy of a listen, let’s give it up for Dan Fur!

 Thanks for taking the time to chat with me today, Dan!
-As you know, this site’s entire intention is for artists to assist other artists.
-I’m an artist, you are certainly a hell of an artist, so this seems like the perfect pairing for an interview, haha.
+As you know, this site’s entire intention is artists helping artists.
+I’m an experimental artist, you are certainly a hell of an underground artist yourself, so this seems like the perfect pairing for an interview, haha.
 All kidding aside, I’m interested in learning as much as I can about you and what all that means – Let’s get this road on the show !

 You happen to be the first interviewee I’ve worked alongside with who doesn’t use a pen name, so need to ask you your real name.
 But, part two of the question isn’t a wash at least!
 Where do you hail from?

 Dan Fur actually is a pen name, believe it or not.
 My real name is Paul.
 Dan Fur stems from scrambling my full name.
 When you look at one of the combos of the letters you get, “Warped Oddball Dan Fur.”
 I always felt that was suiting, ha-ha.